Gaming addiction: it's real

-The World Health Organisation recently listed gaming addiction as a mental health condition but what does that mean for young children and adolescents?
+Worried about how much time your child or teen is spending playing computer games?
+The World Health Organisation (WHO) recently listed gaming addiction as a mental health condition but what does that mean for young children and adolescents?
+Bupa Psychologist Chanel Nesci provides some helpful advice for parents.

-Earlier this year, WHO announced that 'gaming disorder' will appear in an updated version of the International Classification of Diseases.
+The WHO recently announced that 'gaming disorder' will appear in an updated version of the International Classification of Diseases.

 In the updated version of the classification, the disorder is described as;

-Impaired control over gaming increasing priority given to gaming to the extent that gaming takes precedence over other life interests and daily activities.
-The behaviour pattern is of sufficient severity to result in significant impairment in personal, family, social, educational, occupational or other important areas of functioning.
+"A pattern of gaming behaviour characterised by impaired control over gaming, increasing priority given to gaming to the extent that gaming takes precedence over other life interests and daily activities.
+The behaviour pattern is of sufficient severity to result in significant impairment in personal, family, social, educational, occupational or other important areas of functioning"

-There are key differences between an enthusiastic interest and an emerging disorder - addiction is considered an impulsive engagement in behaviour and can have physical or psychological effects on someone’s health.
+There are key differences between an enthusiastic interest in video or computer games and an emerging disorder - addiction is considered an impulsive engagement in behaviour and it can have physical or psychological effects on someone’s health.

-Bupa Senior Advisor, Mental Health and Wellbeing and registered Psychologist, Chanel Nesci said as with any addiction, it is important for all of us to acknowledge any activity or recreation that has the potential to affect our ability to function or cause distress.
+Bupa Senior Advisor, Mental Health and Wellbeing and registered Psychologist, Chanel Nesci said as with any addiction, it is important for all of us to acknowledge any activity that could have the potential to affect our ability to function or cause distress.

-“Gaming is a popular activity amongst children and young people and is often concerning for parents, regardless of whether it is affecting their child’s ability to function in their day to day life including school, work attendance and performance, or participating in other interests.
+“Gaming is a popular activity amongst children and young people and it can be concerning for parents, regardless of whether it is affecting their child’s ability to function in their day to day life.
+This includes school, work attendance and performance, or participating in other interests.

-“However, the ability to clearly distinguish between an enthusiastic interest in gaming and an emerging “gaming disorder”, is important in order to reduce fear in parents and prevent tension and relationship difficulties within families,” adds Ms Nesci.
+“However, the ability to clearly distinguish between an enthusiastic interest in gaming and an emerging “gaming disorder” is important in order to reduce fear in parents and prevent tension and relationship difficulties,” adds Ms Nesci.

 Ms Nesci explains that labelling any behaviours as a disorder without the advice of a professional could have a negative impact on an individual and society.